Energy Consumption Regression Analysis.

 • Created excel charts & visualizations:

-• Applied analytical functions;
+• Applied analytical functions.

 • SUMIFS, COUNTIFS: For multi-condition aggregation.